51st-Vfw/JAFDTC/doc/README.md

 ### Overview

-In JAFDTC, a *Configuration* is made up of multiple *System Configurations*, or *Systems*, that each correspond to systems (strangely enough) in the airframe.
+In JAFDTC, a *Configuration* is made up of multiple *System Configurations*, or *Systems*, that each correspond to a system (strangely enough) in the airframe.
 Each system has a set of *Parameters* that JAFDTC can set.
 For example, a configuration might include systems such as countermeasures, communications, or navigation.
 A communication system might have parameters that specify the frequency mapped to a preset button.
 The set of *Configurations*,